njoo1216/filafix/README.md

 ### 2.Output/Result
 If there is a solution that is satisfiable with input, then it will show output on linux terminal as following:
--Cells assigned as Black is represented as '1'.
+- Cells assigned as Black is represented as '1'.
--Cells assigned as White is represented as '0'.
+- Cells assigned as White is represented as '0'.

 ```bash
 1 1 1 0 0